AOEpeople/searchperience-api-client/README.rst

 Synonyms
 --------------

-Sometimes it is useful to replace search terms with synonyms on index or search time.
+Sometimes it is useful to replace search terms with its synonyms on index or search time.
 In searchperience we provide an api to maintain these synonyms.

 Depending on the project there can be multiple "instances" of synonym collections, to be able to handle multiple use cases.
 Each of this "instances" or "synonym collections" are represented by a tag.

+You can use two types of Synonyms:
+ 1. grouping - where all synonyms are interchangeable (e.g. by searching for one synonym, you effectively search for all)
+ 2. mapping - where synonyms are replaced by mapped words (e.g. by searching fore a synonym, you effectively search for its mapped words)

+Note:
+ - Synonym field 'synonyms' is a string that can be written as a comm separated list
+ - Synonym field 'mappedWords' is a string that can be written as a comm separated list

 To figure out which synonym instances exist you can use the SynonymTagRepository to get them: